aniquekhawar/Jynneos_Vaccine_Distribution/README.md

-# Jynneos Vaccine Distribution by Jurisdiction
+# JYNNEOS Vaccine Distribution by Jurisdiction

 - The goal of this repository is to record JYNNEOS Vaccine Distribution by Jurisdiction as the US Department of Health and Human Services (HHS) makes information regarding the monkeypox vaccine distribution more readily available.